hellmarbecker/blog/_posts/2022-11-05-druid-data-cookbook-cumulative-sums-in-druid-sql.markdown

 ## Cumulative Sums

-First, I want a report that shows me for each customer, how their cumulative revenue builds up over time, day by day.
+First, I want a report that shows, for each customer, how their cumulative revenue builds up over time, day by day.
 As a preparation, let's aggregate our data to the level of granularity that we will need in the report:

 ```sql
 SELECT DATE_TRUNC('DAY', "__time") AS date_day, customer, SUM(revenue) AS rev_daily